BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

     <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 </div>
 <br/>
-I think the branches in the foreground are the branches of the tree.
+I think the branches in the foreground are the branches of that tree.
 </p>

 <p>